martinuray/aaip-plus/sites/project.md

 ---
 ## The Project
-You are given a dataset on the modern _Olympic Games_, including all games from Athens 1896 to Rio 2016.
+In this project, you will explore a dataset containing detailed information about the modern Olympic Games, spanning from Athens 1896 to Rio 2016.
-The dataset is provided on Moodle.
+The dataset, which is available on Moodle or Kaggle, includes data on athletes, events, countries, and medal counts over this time period.

-Your task is to visualize a specific aspect of the dataset and deliver the processed information in form of an **A3 poster** (or bigger - details below).
+Your task is to select a specific aspect of this dataset to visualize, such as:

-{: .note }
-> Further description is still tbd
+- The evolution of participating nations and athletes over time
+- Medal distributions by country, gender, or sport
+- Trends in the performance of specific countries or regions
+- The impact of political events (e.g., boycotts) on participation or results
+- Any other topic of your interest related to the Olympic Games

+The goal is to present your findings and insights in a visual format using charts, graphs, or infographics.
+Your final deliverable will be an A3 poster (or larger, depending on your preference) that clearly communicates your chosen aspect of the Olympic Games.

 ## The Dataset
 The dataset can be found [here on Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)